-It’s late in the day and you’re working hard on a project.
+It’s late in the day, and you’re working hard on a project.
 Hours have seemingly flown by in a flash.
 You haven’t eaten anything since this morning, but you don’t really feel hungry.
-The only times you’ve moved have been to refill your coffee and even as you are pouring a cup, your mind is churning over this project – you can’t seem to get enough of it.
+The only time you’ve moved has been to refill your coffee, and even as you are pouring a cup, your mind is churning over the project – you can’t seem to get enough of it.

 You rush back to the task at hand instead of rushing for freedom, even as the hour hand hits five o’clock and rolls on to six.
-But you don’t feel tired, you may even feel energized.
-You are a Super Creative!
+But you don’t feel tired.
+You may even feel energized.
+You are super creative!
 You are at one with the project!

 Congratulations, you have found flow!

 - What is Flow?